Air filters...breathe out

 This is what I explain: That therapists have a theoretical underpinning to their work.
 This determines the words we echo back from the client, it alters our tone of voice, it determines the questions (if any) that are asked.

 Unfortunately many therapist's forget to hear that what is happening to a person is happening in the here and now.
-There is an automatic assumption that the present is not working because of the past (rather than because of the present!) and extrapolate that looking at what isn't working, and its relationship with the past will free the client from repeating old patterns.
-I once believed this to be plausible.
-But the more I think about it, the less plausible it is.
-So I work in present - the present problem looks as if it is a replay of thoughts and feelings from the past because everything we see is seen in terms of our past.
-The art of my work is enabling a person to find a way to react to a present that looks like the past.
-First step is to name what is really happening by seeking an overview.
-This helps us to know what we are really dealing with.
-Then we name our resources, understand our resilience, and start paying attention to those moments when things are better, and then do something different...and that is it.
+There is an automatic assumption that the present is not working because of the past (rather than because of the present!) and extrapolate from the present into the past; that looking at what isn't working now, and its relationship with the past will free the client from repeating old patterns.
+I once believed this to be both plausible and useful.
+But the more I think about it, the less plausible it becomes for me - the present problem looks as if it is a replay of thoughts and feelings from the past because everything we see is seen in terms of our past.

 When I first saw a therapist - I was studying level 3 at that point - my 'presenting issue' was my husband's personality change (he spoke to me like his dad spoke to his mom).